Braves vs. Pirates Player Props Betting Odds

 Olson Stats

-- Olson has picked up at least one hit in five straight games.
-In his last five games he is hitting .368 with a double, three home runs, four walks and nine RBI.
+- Olson brings a six-game streak with at least one hit into this contest.
+In his last 10 outings he is hitting .382 with a double, six home runs, nine walks and 18 RBI.

 Olson Recent Games